-The new Raspberry Pi 400 is a completely new form factor for Raspberry Pi (the company).
-We’ve compiled a list of 23 facts about the Raspberry Pi – including some unusual ones!
+The Raspberry Pi 400 is a completely new form factor for Raspberry Pi Ltd. We’ve compiled a list of 23 facts about the Raspberry Pi – including some unusual ones!

 Enjoy, and let us know in the comments whether you know additional weird facts about the Raspberry Pi 400.

-#1 Raspberry Pi 300 exists, but was never released
+#1 The Raspberry Pi 300 exists, but was never released

 The original idea for a Raspberry Pi built into a keyboard was hatched back in 2016!

-A Raspberry Pi 300 based on the Pi 3B+ was the initial idea, and even in prototype stages, but Raspberry Pi quickly realized that with a product of that complexity, Raspberry Pi 4B would be on the market already, once Pi 300 would be ready – and Pi 300 would seem like a downgrade.
+A Raspberry Pi 300 based on the Pi 3B+ was the initial idea, and even made it to the prototype stages, but Raspberry Pi quickly realized that with a product of that complexity, Raspberry Pi 4B would be on the market already, once Pi 300 would be ready – and Pi 300 would seem like a downgrade.

 Bonus fact: Raspberry Pi did the official keyboard and mouse initially, in order to get some in-field experience and perfect the design of the keyboard first; back then already they were thinking of the new Pi-in-keyboard form factor.Raspi Berry’s Raspberry Pi facts

 #2 Raspberry Pi 400 was designed by Simon Martin